lspitzner/brittany/docs/implementation/bridoc-api.md

       child-content
     ~~~~

-   This pattern does however require that we keep this interaction in mind
+   This pattern does however requires that we keep this interaction in mind
    when writing the layouting of such parent/childnode relationships.
 For
    example using `docLines` in the child node instead of `docPar` would
    probably lead to bad results if the parent used `docAddBaseY`.